cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 stored on your computer only.

-## Enable dev mode
+## Enable Dev Mode

-Now that we know that your local server works, let's turn on dev Mode.
+Now that we know that your local server works, let's turn on Dev Mode.
-In dev mode, Cards are saved to your hard drive as files, and you can look at the data that they are made of.
+In Dev Mode, Cards are saved to your hard drive as files, and you can look at the data that they are made of.

 Stop your server from the terminal with `Control-C`.